Context: training respiratory patient advocates to shape better healthcare, research, and policy

 What is the European Respiratory Patient Academy?

-Led by EFA and co-developed with a Steering Committee of European patient organisations —Alpha-1 Europe Alliance, Cystic Fibrosis Europe (CF-E), European Pulmonary Fibrosis Federation (EU-PFF), Pulmonary Hypertension Association Europe (PHA-E) and Tuberculosis Coalition Europe (TBEC) — the European Respiratory Patient Academy is a project developed with and for the respiratory patient community to strengthen patient advocacy across respiratory diseases.
+Led by EFA and co-developed with a Steering Committee of European patient organisations — Alpha-1 Europe Alliance, Cystic Fibrosis Europe (CF-E), European Pulmonary Fibrosis Federation (EU-PFF), Pulmonary Hypertension Association Europe (PHA-E), Tuberculosis Coalition Europe (TBEC) and Lung Cancer Europe (LuCE), the European Respiratory Patient Academy is a project developed with and for the respiratory patient community to strengthen patient advocacy across respiratory diseases.
 It is an investment in a growing, cross-border movement led by and for patients, to build sustainable advocacy leadership within the respiratory community.

 The programme